marciorasf/b3-ranking/README.md

-# B3 Magical Formula
+# B3 Ranking

 This is a CLI tool that provides an easy way to get B3's stocks indicators, and rank them using an algorithm like the one written in the book: The Little Book That Beats The Market.

-The project is inspired by Joel Greenblatt's book: The Little Book That Beats The Market, translated to portuguese as something like "The Magical Formula To Beat The Market" (that's the reason of the name of this repo), and provides a simple way to get B3's stocks indicators and process your own stocks rankings.
+The project is inspired by Joel Greenblatt's book: The Little Book That Beats The Market, translated to portuguese as something like "The Magic Formula To Beats The Market" (that's the reason of the name of this repo), and provides a simple way to get B3's stocks indicators and process your own stocks rankings.

 First, I intended to make a program to only get the stocks and applies Greenblatt's strategy.
 But, I realize that it would be much more valuable if it provides a generic way to apply custom strategies to rank the stocks.
 So that was what I built.